wp-plugins/cf7-calendar/readme.txt

 JavaScript Calendar for Content, Widget and also work for Contact Form 7

-This plugins using DHTML Calendar JS, version 1.0 by Mihai Bazon please visit www.dynarch.com/projects/calendar
+This plugins using DHTML Calendar JS, JSCal2 version 1.9 please visit www.dynarch.com/projects/calendar

 Compatibility: